Seems like almost everyone is carrying a bottle of water these days.

 The agency classifies some bottled water by its origin.
 Here are four of those classifications:

 - Artesian well water.
 This water is collected from a well that taps an aquifer—layers of porous rock, sand, and earth that contain water—which is under pressure from surrounding upper layers of rock or clay.
 When tapped, the pressure in the aquifer, commonly called artesian pressure, pushes the water above the level of the aquifer, sometimes to the surface.
 Other means may be used to help bring the water to the surface.

 - Mineral water.
 This water comes from an underground source and contains at least 250 parts per million total dissolved solids.
 Minerals and trace elements must come from the source of the underground water.
 They cannot be added later.

 - Spring water.
 Derived from an underground formation from which water flows naturally to the surface, this water must be collected only at the spring or through a borehole that taps the underground formation feeding the spring.
 If some external force is used to collect the water through a borehole, the water must have the same composition and quality as the water that naturally flows to the surface.

 - Well water.
 This is water from a hole bored or drilled into the ground, which taps into an aquifer.

 Bottled water may be used as an ingredient in beverages, such as diluted juices or flavored bottled waters.
 However, beverages labeled as containing “sparkling water,” “seltzer water,” “soda water,” “tonic water,” or “club soda” aren’t included as bottled water under the FDA’s regulations.
 These beverages are instead considered to be soft drinks.

 It May Be Tap Water

-Some bottled water also comes from municipal sources—in other words, the tap.
+Some bottled water also comes from municipal sources—in other words, public drinking water or tap water.
 Municipal water is usually treated before it is bottled.
-Examples of water treatments include
+Examples of water treatments include:

 - Distillation.
 Water is turned into a vapor, leaving minerals behind.
 Vapors are then condensed into water again.